ev3dev/ev3dev/release-notes/ev3-ev3dev-jessie-2015-09-13.img-release-notes.md

                 sudo chown root:utmp /usr/bin/screen
                 sudo chmod 2755 /usr/bin/screen

+* There are many other file permission issues as well.
+This will be fixed in the next release.
 * Connecting to Wi-Fi times out after 2 minutes, which is not long enough for complex passwords.
   Upgrading the `ev3dev-connman-config` package will change the timeout to 5 minutes.
 Note: does not take effect until connman is restarted (or reboot).